Strategy Transition: 5 Simple Steps

 Start off the strategy transition session by making sure everyone has a copy of the strategic plan in front of them.
 Then, ask each department head to briefly present back on how their team tackled each focus area.
 Don't ask for anything written, just a quick verbal update from each person at the start of the meeting on each of the focus areas.

-Print off the Strategy Plan Export and use this document as the basis for the discussion.
-Here’s an example of which report to use.
+For Cascade Users: Print off the Strategy Plan Export and use this document as the basis for the discussion.

 2. Were people engaged with the strategy?